 SASEC Projects in Maldives

-ADB-financed technical assistance has supported SASEC activities in Maldives since 2002, to help advance the country’s engagement in regional cooperation activities, including under the South Asian Association for Regional Cooperation (SAARC) and the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) frameworks.
+ADB-financed technical assistance has supported SASEC activities in Maldives since 2002, to help advance the country's engagement in regional cooperation activities, including under the South Asian Association for Regional Cooperation (SAARC) and the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) frameworks.
 Maldives has actively participated in SASEC regional technical assistance projects from 2012 to 2014 as Observer, and then as a full member.
 An ADB-supported national single window project (worth $11.99 million) will help develop an automated system to improve ease of doing business, in line with SASEC operational priorities for trade facilitation.
 In 2022, APVAX supported Maldives's COVID-19 recovery through a regional cooperation project to upgrade vaccine cold-storage facilities, strengthen distribution, and digitalize vaccine information management.